blegros/flexRpcStubs/README.markdown

 intended to infer best practices or dictate preferred implementations.

 ## Change Log
+###0.3
+- Fixed bug with RemoteOperationStub where ResultEvent and FaultEvent were not being dispatched as they are on the stub itself.
+Thanks to ropp.
+- Added support for the direct use of RegEx, Date, and Class in the result() and fault() methods of HTTPServiceStub and RemoteObjectStub rather than having to explicitly use Hamcrest matchers of the same type.
+Borrowed the implementation from Mockolate (http://github.com/drewbourne/mockolate).
+- Add support for matching on the "method" property of HTTPService
+- Updated default delay on HTTPServiceStub to 500ms rather than 1s
 ### 0.2
 - Added support for Hamcrest matchers within parameters to HTTPServiceStub and RemoteObjectStub
 - Added support for header matching on HTTPServiceStub